Lyn's The Biz!

 Saddam Hussein is captured by US troops on 13th December at a farmhouse in ad-Dawr, near Tikrit, having evaded capture for eight months.

 On 17th December Ian Huntley is jailed for life for the murders of two ten-year-old girls, Holly Wells and Jessica Chapman.

-The first case of BSE is identified in the USA.
+The first case of BSE is identified in the USA on 23rd December.

 Comedian Bob Monkhouse dies on 29th December, aged 75.